 As far back as 1995, we had recognized the similarities between POH and a condition known as Albright hereditary osteodystrophy (AHO).
 Patients with AHO are generally recognized by characteristic skeletal morphology (such as the shape of the face and hands) and they frequently show a decreased response to various hormone signals.
-In addition, some patients with AHO have very mild ossification of the skin, although their bone formation does not progress to affect the deeper tissues such as muscle -- as is found in people who have POH.
-People who have POH do not show any characteristic skeletal features or have any altered response to hormones.
-Since bone formation in the skin is rare, however, we hypothesized that the GNAS1 gene, which was altered in many patients who had AHO (and had been determined to be the genetic cause of this disorder), might also be the cause of POH.
+(When hormone resistance is noted, such patients are also described as having pseudohypoparathyroidism type Ia or PHPIa.)
+Some patients with AHO have mild ossification of the skin, although their bone formation does not progress to affect the deeper tissues such as muscle - as occurs in people who have POH.
+People with POH have normal skeletal features and have normal response to hormones.
+Since bone formation in the skin is rare, however, we hypothesized that the GNAS1 gene, which was altered in many patients who had AHO/PHPIa (and had been determined to be the genetic cause of these conditions), might also be the cause of POH.

-Our hypothesis that the GNAS1 gene is involved in both conditions was strengthened by the identification of two patients who had clinical features of both AHO and POH as well as reduced activity of the GNAS1 protein.
+Our hypothesis that the GNAS1 gene is involved in POH was strengthened by the identification of two patients who had clinical features of both AHO/PHPIa and POH as well as reduced activity of the GNAS1 protein.
 Furthermore, a mutation in the GNAS1 gene was identified in one of these patients.
-These findings were not conclusive that alterations in the GNAS1 gene and/or activity of the GNAS1 protein (known as Gs-alpha) caused the extensive bone formation that occured in these patients, since it was possible that changes in the GNAS1 gene caused the AHO characteristics while a second independent gene alteration caused ectopic bone formation.
+These findings were not conclusive that alterations in the GNAS1 gene and/or activity of the GNAS1 protein (known as Gs-alpha) caused the extensive bone formation that occurred in these patients, since it was possible that changes in the GNAS1 gene caused the AHO/PHPIa characteristics while a second independent gene alteration caused ectopic bone formation.
 However, concurrent with these investigations, we were also studying a child with unique POH-like heterotopic ossification (clinically described as plate-like osteoma cutis or POC).
-The discovery of a mutation in the GNAS1 gene of this child's DNA was the first example of a GNAS1 gene alteration that was associated with extensive heterotopic ossification independent of AHO features.
+The discovery of a mutation in the GNAS1 gene of this child's DNA was the first example of a GNAS1 gene alteration that was associated with extensive heterotopic ossification independent of AHO/PHPIa features.
 (The scientific reports of these studies were published in the November 2000 issue of the Journal of Bone and Mineral Research.)

-We immediately began collecting and analyzing DNA samples from as many people who have POH as possible, and discovered disease-causing alterations in the GNAS1 gene in a very high percentage of POH patients.
-Results of ongoing studies suggest that the inheritance patterns of mutations in the GNAS1 gene determine whether a GNAS1 mutation will result in POH or AHO in a given individual.
-In each case for which we can follow the inheritance of a GNAS1 mutation in a family with more than one member with POH, the inheritance of the condition is from a father to children.
-Families with AHO show the reciprocal pattern, with inheritance of the GNAS1 mutation from mothers to children.
+Our next studies examined DNA samples from all available people with POH, and we discovered disease-causing alterations in the GNAS1 gene in a high percentage of POH patients.

+Results of ongoing studies suggested that the inheritance patterns of mutations in the GNAS1 gene determined whether a GNAS1 mutation will result in POH or AHO/PHPIa in a given individual.
+In each case for which we can follow the inheritance of a GNAS1 mutation in a family with more than one member with POH, the inheritance of the condition is from a father to his children.
+Families with AHO/PHPIa often show the reciprocal pattern, with inheritance of the GNAS1 mutation from a mother to her children.
 This genetic phenomenon, which has been recognized for several other genes, is known as genetic imprinting.